 In March 2020, the FASB issued ASU No. 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting and in January 2021 issued ASU No. 2021-01, Reference Rate Reform (Topic 848): Scope.
-These ASUs provide expedients and exceptions to existing guidance on contract modifications and hedge accounting that is optional to facilitate the market transition from a reference rate, including LIBOR which is being phased out in 2021, to a new reference rate.
+These ASUs provide expedients and exceptions to existing guidance on contract modifications and hedge accounting that is optional to facilitate the market transition from a reference rate, including LIBOR which was phased out in 2021, to a new reference rate.
 The provisions of the ASUs impact contract modifications and other changes that occur while LIBOR is phased out.
-The Company adopted the optional relief guidance provided within these ASUs in the fourth quarter of fiscal 2021 and continues to monitor its debt and derivative instruments that utilize LIBOR as the reference rate.
-The adoption of the standard did not impact our financial results for fiscal 2022.
+The Company adopted the optional relief guidance provided within these ASUs in the fourth quarter of fiscal 2021.
+The Company's current debt and derivative instruments utilize SOFR as the reference rate.
+The adoption of the standard did not impact our financial results for fiscal 2022 or fiscal 2023.